 How is DiSC used?

-Our customers include Fortune 500 companies, small businesses, non-profits, government agencies, educational institutions, churches, leadership coaches, HR consultants, health care centers, financial institutions, building trades, and individuals.
+Our clients include Fortune 500 companies, businesses, government agencies, educational institutions, leadership coaches, HR consultants, biotechnology, high technology, and manufacturing employees.
 They find DiSC an easy-to-understand and effective tool to:

 - Build productive teams

 - Train a powerful sales force

 - Assist in hiring, recruiting, placement, promotion, outsourcing